 Reese is currently touring with a band as well as solo.

-Their highly anticipated first EP, High Comma, a 4 song 45 vinyl record, is out now!
-Pick up your copy here: https://reesemchenrythefox.bandcamp.com/releases.
+The highly anticipated LP No Dados first is out now!
+Pick up your copy here:

 ""Reese is not at a loss for words very often, and I couldn't get her to give me a full sentence," McLaughlin says.
 "I told her to put Justin on the phone, and I told him he needed to take her to the emergency room right away.
 He just said, 'She won't go.'"